darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 By following these steps, you can easily handle localization and internationalization in your Flutter applications, making it easier to reach a global audience with your app.

-## 22. Explain the concept of "streams" and "RxDart" in Flutter and their usage.
+## 22. Explain the concept of "streams" and "RxDart" in Flutter and their usage

 In Flutter, a stream is a sequence of asynchronous events that can be processed asynchronously.
 It is a way to handle asynchronous data flow in a reactive way.

 RxDart is an implementation of reactive programming for Dart and Flutter.
 It provides a powerful set of tools and operators to work with streams in a reactive manner.
 It includes a wide range of operators that allow developers to manipulate and transform streams to suit their needs.

 With streams and RxDart, developers can create powerful and efficient applications that react to changes in data and user input in real-time.
 For example, a Flutter application can use a stream to listen for updates to a database and display those updates in real-time without having to refresh the entire screen.
 RxDart can be particularly useful for managing complex data flows and interactions in larger applications.

 Overall, streams and RxDart are powerful tools for managing asynchronous data flow and creating reactive applications in Flutter.

 ## 23. What are "Keys" and "GlobalKeys" in Flutter and when to use them?

-In Flutter, `Keys` are used to uniquely identify widgets and to help the framework identify which widgets have changed when rebuilding the widget tree.
+In Flutter, `Keys` are used to uniquely identify widgets and to help the framework identify which widgets have changed when rebuilding the widget tree

 There are two types of keys in Flutter: `Local Keys` and `Global Keys`.